Getting everyone involved

 Citizen science

 ‘Citizen scientists’ are volunteers who get involved in data gathering.
 Current opportunities include carrying out surveys to monitor wildlife or plant populations, and helping to monitor the health of the Chilterns’ chalk streams.
-The data gathered is vital to informing conservation decisions and monitoring the progress of nature recovery in the AONB.
+The data gathered is vital to informing conservation decisions and monitoring the progress of nature recovery in the Chilterns.

 All levels of experience are welcome.
 You don’t need to be an expert as free training is given – just bring along your enthusiasm.
 We also welcome involvement from those with experience, such as keen birdwatchers, or people with expertise in water quality or data presentation.